Walter Bache: Reception

 Bache was considered authoritative in the music of Liszt.
 About his performance of the B minor piano sonata, the Musical Standard wrote that Bache had made the work his own, giving the impression that Liszt's interpretation of the piece and Bache's were essentially one.
 However, while Bache's performances were universally acclaimed, the works he chose to play received a mixed reception.
-The Musical Standard wrote, after a performance of the First Piano Concerto in 1871, that while Bache's playing was excellent, it did nothing to make Liszt's "bizarre" concerto interesting.
+The Musical Standard wrote, after a performance of the Piano Concerto No. 1 in 1871, that while Bache's playing was excellent, it did nothing to make Liszt's "bizarre" concerto interesting.
 The Athenaeum wrote about the same performance that while the concerto was intricate, there was no difficulty in following the work as played by Bache.

 Bache received praise for the works of other composers, as well.
 The Musical Standard wrote that he sounded at home with whatever the musical style of the pieces he played.
 The Musical World noted that Bache's playing of Chopin, Raff, Schumann and Weber all showed "true artistic spirit and taste".
 Bache's playing of Bach was singled out for mention, with the Chromatic Fantasy and Fugue "neat and highly finished".
 Bache was also said to have given a "masterly" performance of the Bach D minor keyboard concerto.

 Despite receiving positive reviews for his pianism, Bache's difficulties with the critics on behalf of Liszt's music had a negative backlash on his performing career.
 He was never invited to play with the Philharmonic Society, even after Liszt personally recommended him as a soloist.
 After printed inquiries by the Musical Standard, which openly questioned why Bache's career had not advanced despite his obvious talent, he was invited in 1874 to play at the Crystal Palace.
 While his playing was lauded, his choice of music (the Liszt arrangement of Weber's Polonaise Brillante for piano and orchestra) was derided as astoundingly impudent.
-He also appeared at concerts led by Hans Richter, as organist in Liszt's symphonic poem Die Hunnenschlacht and as pianist in Beethoven's Choral Fantasy and Chopin's Second Piano Concerto.
+He also appeared at concerts led by Hans Richter, as organist in Liszt's symphonic poem Die Hunnenschlacht and as pianist in Beethoven's Choral Fantasy and Chopin's Piano Concerto No. 2.